interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 *Errors*

-* ``ERR_SHUTDOWN = "BTC Parachain has shut down"``: the BTC Parachain has been shutdown by a manual intervention of the governance mechanism.
+* ``ERR_SHUTDOWN = "BTC Parachain has shut down"``: the BTC Parachain has been shutdown by a manual intervention of the Governance Mechanism.

 *Substrate*